What Are Egress Windows?

 Requirements for Egress Windows in Basements

 Building codes mandate the size of basement windows.
-This allows for a speedy exit in an emergency.
+This allows for a fast exit in an emergency.

 According to the International Residential Code, basement windows must have: